vizv/scripts/docs/markdown.rst

 ========

 .. dfhack-tool::
-    :summary: Save description of selected unit/item in markdown
+    :summary: Save description of selected unit/item in Markdown file
     :tags: dfhack | items | units

 Saves the description of a selected unit or item to a Markdown file encoded in UTF-8.